schombert/Project-Alice/docs/rules.md

 ### Points

-- colonial points: (for nations with rank at least define:COLONIAL_RANK)
+Only nations with rank at least define:COLONIAL_RANK get colonial points.
+Colonial points come from three sources:
-- from naval bases: (1) determined by level and the building definition, except you get only define:COLONIAL_POINTS_FOR_NON_CORE_BASE (a flat rate) for naval bases not in a core province and not connected by land to the capital.
+- naval bases: (1) determined by level and the building definition, except you get only define:COLONIAL_POINTS_FOR_NON_CORE_BASE (a flat rate) for naval bases not in a core province and not connected by land to the capital.
 (2) multiply that result by define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
-- from units: the colonial points they grant x (1.0 - the fraction the nation's naval supply consumption is over that provided by its naval bases) x define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
+- units: the colonial points they grant x (1.0 - the fraction the nation's naval supply consumption is over that provided by its naval bases) x define:COLONIAL_POINTS_FROM_SUPPLY_FACTOR
-- plus points from technologies/inventions
+- points from technologies/inventions

+Generally "spent" colonial points get tied up in the colony, and are returned to you when it stops being a colony (the exception being the point "cost" to turn a colony into a state, which is really just a requirement to have a certain number of colonial points unused).
+For any state that is in the process of being turned into a colony, any points spent there are locked away until the process ends, one way or another.
+Each province in a protectorate state costs define:COLONIZATION_PROTECTORATE_PROVINCE_MAINTAINANCE points.
+Each province in a colony state costs define:COLONIZATION_COLONY_PROVINCE_MAINTAINANCE + infrastructure-value-provided-by-railroads x railroad-level-in-the-province x define:COLONIZATION_COLONY_RAILWAY_MAINTAINANCE.
+Additionally, a colony state costs define:COLONIZATION_COLONY_INDUSTRY_MAINTAINANCE x the-number-of-factories.

+Investing in a colony costs define:COLONIZATION_INVEST_COST_INITIAL + define:COLONIZATION_INTEREST_COST_NEIGHBOR_MODIFIER (if a province adjacent to the region is owned) to place the initial colonist.
+Further steps cost define:COLONIZATION_INTEREST_COST while in phase 1.
+In phase two, each point of investment cost define:COLONIZATION_INFLUENCE_COST up to the fourth point.
+After reaching the fourth point, further points cost define:COLONIZATION_EXTRA_GUARD_COST x (points - 4) + define:COLONIZATION_INFLUENCE_COST.

 ## Events